Multimedia Arts Certificate Online

 Margaret Penney

 Margaret Penney is a teacher, designer, writer and media artist.
 Margaret developed the digital media curriculum at The Masters School, an independent school outside New York City.
-As a Web and motion graphic designer, Margaret has worked with Simon & Schuster, TIAA-Cref, Nike, Delia's girls clothing, MTV, and Sol Lewitt.
+As a web and motion graphic designer, Margaret has worked with Simon & Schuster, TIAA-Cref, Nike, Delia's girls clothing, MTV, and Sol Lewitt.
 As a new media artist, she has exhibited at the Institute of Contemporary Arts in London; the Museo Tamayo in Mexico City; and around NYC.
 Her artwork has been reviewed globally online, in print magazines, and included in the book Eye Candy from the Underground: Fresh Styles for Web Designers.
 She has lectured on new media art at Purchase College, the School of Visual Arts Annual Conference for Educators, and the Pratt Institute.
 As a writer, she has been published in New York Arts magazine, Rhizome.org, and the Baltimore City paper.
 Margaret has a B.A. from Johns Hopkins University and M.F.A. from Columbia University.

 Registration and Enrollment